lllyasviel/stable-diffusion-webui-forge/README.md

 ## Google Colab
 To use Forge in Google Colab, you can initiate it with the following command.

+**Attention: Please be aware that running these notebooks is currently restricted on Colab's free plan.**
+**Ensure that they are run only on a paid plan, such as Colab Pro.**

 ```
 !git clone https://github.com/lllyasviel/stable-diffusion-webui-forge.git
 %cd /content/stable-diffusion-webui-forge